Fred Smoot: Love Boat scandal

 Smoot was at the center of the 2005 Minnesota Vikings boat cruise scandal involving several of his Minnesota Vikings' teammates.
 Some Vikings players had rented a boat on Lake Minnetonka and reportedly hired prostitutes to have a "sex party" on the boat.
 Smoot allegedly held a purple double-headed dildo and inserted it into the vaginas of two women who were lying on the floor in the lounge area.
 After one woman left, he continued to "manipulate the dildo" inside the other woman in front of the young crew.
 Formal charges for the Boat Scandal were filed on December 15.
 Smoot was also alleged to have organized the whole party, an accusation he denied.

 On May 2, 2006, Smoot pleaded guilty to disorderly conduct and being a public nuisance on a watercraft in connection with the Love Boat scandal.
 He agreed to pay a $1,007 fine and perform 48 hours of community service.
 Vikings owner Zygi Wilf said, in addition to community service, he would participate in numerous service events that season.
 NFL spokesman Greg Aiello said fines were likely, but Smoot would not be suspended.

 On September 9, 2006, the NFL imposed a fine equivalent to one game's salary against Smoot and former Vikings teammate Bryant McKinnie for their role in the Love Boat scandal, Smoot's fine was $82,352.

 Smoot at Washington Redskins training camp in 2008.

-Car crash

-Smoot broke his jaw in a single-vehicle crash in Mississippi on December 22, 2006, where he was spending the week.
-His jaw was broken in five different spots.
-As a result, he was out for the rest of the season.